yann-yinn/nuxt-gustave/README.md

 #### Create our posts in yaml

-Create a `content/posts` directory and two example posts
+In `content/posts` directory, create two posts.
+Their filenames will be used to create their urls.

 First post: